Simon Holloway

 Simon Holloway is an English fashion designer and Artistic Director.
-As of January 2022, he is the current Creative Director at James Purdey & Sons, or simply Purdey, owned by luxury goods holding company Compagnie Financière Richemont SA.
+As of April 2023, he is the current Creative Director at Alfred Dunhill, Ltd., owned by luxury goods holding company Compagnie Financière Richemont SA.

 Career

 Holloway’s fashion career began in Paris in the 1990s, where he interned at Chloé for current Chanel designer Virginie Viard.
 Then, he moved to the United States in 1994, when he began designing menswear for the Australian-born, L.A.-based Richard Tyler.
 Julie Verhoeven, whom he hired at Richard Tyler, remembered the period like a fever dream: It was “highly charged—extensive collections, travel, fashion shows, fittings and late nights.”
 A subsequent tenure for Holloway in New York for Narciso Rodriguez was followed by a time with Ralph Lauren, with whom he worked closely on the womenswear collection from 2004 to 2007.

 In 2010, he was made Creative Director of Jimmy Choo.
 Then, he managed the brand in preparing for the sale from Towerbrook to Labelux for $900 million, including the successful launch of the house's first Men's collection and inaugural fragrance launch.

 Holloway joined the Italian fashion fabric supplier and fashion house Agnona as Creative Director in 2015.
 To celebrate his fall 2016 collection, Holloway made a short film, Await, with Luca Guadagnino’s partner and assistant director, Ferdinando Cito Filomarino, starring the model Malgosia Bela.
 Luke Leitch for Vogue wrote of the Spring 2017 Ready-To-Wear "It’s hard to argue with a collection full of clothes beautifully made to be beautiful that succeeds as well as this.
 The only possible caveats to proffer are that a) this uptown cracker of a collection from Simon Holloway will almost certainly be fiendishly expensive (I felt a sense of impending doom just to be near a double-faced, tortoise-shell-detailed jacket in Agnona's finest gauge cashmere) and b) this was not a collection that said much apart from “I am very rich and beautiful, and I am dressed accordingly.”